prekshaa8/tempsensorUsingAdafruit/Readme.md

 2.Go to File menu and select Preferences.

-3. Copy the below-mentioned package and paste in Additional Boards Manager URL. http://arduino.esp8266.com/stable/package_esp8266com_index.json
+3.Copy the below-mentioned package and paste in Additional Boards Manager URL. http://arduino.esp8266.com/stable/package_esp8266com_index.json

 4.Go to Tools and select Boards Manager.